asamy/ksm/README.md

 	The third pointer is used for when we need to call the original function.
 The third pointer has execute only access rights to the page with the sane page frame number.

+## Porting to other kernels guidelines

+- Port `mm.h` functions (`mm_alloc_page`, `__mm_free_page`, `mm_alloc_pool`,
+			 etc.)
+- Port `resubv.c` (not really needed) for re-virtualization on S1-3 or S4 state (commenting it out is OK).
+- Write module for initialization
+- Port `print.c` for printing interface (Some kernels may not require it)
+- Port `vmx.S` for the assembly based stuff, please use macros for calling conventions, etc.

+Hopefully didn't miss something important, but these are definitely the mains.

+## Porting to other x86 processors

+Since some code is split oddly, and needs to be organized to fit logically together, these files should be renamed/merged:

+- exit.c and vcpu.c should be merged to make vmx.c

 ## KSM needs your help to survive!

 Contributions are really appreciated and can be submitted by one of the following: